ohler55/oj/docs/Modes.md

     'Oj.generate()', or 'Oj.generate_fast()' expect a String and not an integer.

+ 4. The max_nesting option is for the json gem and rails only.
+It exists for compatibility.
+For other Oj dump modes the maximum nesting is set to over 1000.
+If reference loops exist in the object being dumped then using the `:circular` option is a far better choice.
+It adds a slight overhead but detects an object that appears more than once in a dump and does not dump that object a second time.

- 4. The quirks mode option is no longer supported in the most recent json gem.
+ 5. The quirks mode option is no longer supported in the most recent json gem.
 It is supported by Oj for backward compatibility with older json gem versions.

-### Options Details

-TBD